DAmj9797/vendor-performance-analysis/README.md

 # 🚀 Vendor Performance & Inventory Optimization Analysis

+---

 ## 📌 Overview

-This project focuses on analyzing vendor-level sales, purchasing behavior, and inventory efficiency to uncover actionable business insights.
+This project analyzes vendor-level sales, purchasing behavior, and inventory efficiency to generate actionable business insights.

-The goal is to help businesses optimize vendor selection, pricing strategies, and inventory management using data-driven decision-making.
+The objective is to help businesses optimize vendor selection, pricing strategies, and inventory management using data-driven decision-making.

 ---

 ## 🧠 Problem Statement

-Organizations working with multiple vendors often face challenges such as:
+Organizations working with multiple vendors often face:

-* Over-dependence on a few vendors
+* Over-dependence on a limited number of vendors
 * Inefficient inventory management
 * Capital locked in unsold stock
 * Difficulty identifying high-profit opportunities

-This project addresses these challenges through comprehensive data analysis.
+This project addresses these challenges through structured data analysis.

 ---